 In this stage, try to make the purchase process as effortless as possible by eliminating any friction or barriers.

-In a complex buying environment, customers want information that helps them simplify the purchase process, so consider if a checklist, buyers guide or well-designed webpage that walks the buyer through each step would be helpful.
-And don't forget to offer live assistance to those who want it!
-Buyer-driven doesn't mean automated, especially in the B2B world.
+In a complex buying environment, customers may appreciate information that helps them simplify the purchase process, so consider if a checklist, buyers guide or well-designed webpage that walks the buyer through each step.

 Suppliers who can provide buyers with clear information will be rewarded.
 In fact, Gartner research shows that customers are three times more likely to buy a bigger deal with less regret when suppliers provide information perceived as helpful in advancing the purchase process.
 (2)